I’ve been hiking, camping, and traveling with my Dachshunds over 15 years.

 One minute it could be warm and sunny at the other it could be breezy, rainy, cold or all of the above.

-The Teckelklub Fuzzie is a great little fleece Dachshund sweater to keep tucked in your bag for those chilly moments.
+The Teckelklub Fuzzie is a great light fleece Dachshund sweater to keep tucked in your bag for those chilly moments.

 Read about other jackets Teckelklub makes HERE.